 Plastic microbeads are showing up in many personal care products.
 These small plastic beads pass through the water treatment process and end up in our rivers and bays.
 They are consumed by fish and other wildlife, causing damaging and even making their way back into our own food cycle.
 The microbeads used in personal care products are mainly made of polyethylene (PE), but can be also be made of polypropylene (PP), polyethylene terephthalate (PET), polymethyl methacrylate (PMMA), and nylon.
 These microbeads should be avoided.

 Safe Disposal of Unneeded Medications

 Is a plethora of pills cluttering your medicine cabinet?
 Unneeded or expired medications can accumulate and create a hazard for children and a temptation for teens.
 But don’t flush them away; even the most sophisticated wastewater treatment plant can’t remove pharmaceuticals.
-Instead, take them to Family Drug in Napa, Vasconi's Pharmacy in St. Helena, or the Household Hazardous Waste Collection Facility.
+Instead, take them to the Yountville Sheriff Station, St. Helena Police Station, Vasconi's Pharmacy in St. Helena, Calistoga Police Station, or the Household Hazardous Waste Collection Facility.
 You’ll protect your family and water quality!

 For drop-off of non-controlled substances and medications only:

 889A Devlin Road, American Canyon | 1-800-984-9661 | Open Friday and Saturday 9am to 4pm